 Great White Shark

-The Great White Shark is not only the largest most impressive hunter in the water, it is also the third-fastest swimming shark.
+The Great White Shark is not only the largest and most impressive hunter in the water, but it is also the third-fastest swimming shark.
 The Great White Shark can swim at 25 mph (60 kph) which is extremely impressive considering its massive body size.

 The clear winner of the ocean’s fastest shark award goes to the Mako shark – for now.
 There’s a lot we still don’t know about all the sharks in the ocean.